mtsoares/kubernetes-lab/Lab02/README.md

 ## Preparation for the Wordpress implementation

-Using the official documentation for the Wordpress container by Docker on https://hub.docker.com/_/wordpress, find and write down the environment variables  that are needed for a successful Wordpress implementation:
+Using the official documentation for the Wordpress container by Docker on https://hub.docker.com/_/wordpress, find and write down the environment variables needed for a successful Wordpress implementation:

-* Variable for the database server hostname/IP
+* Variable for the database server hostname/IP.
-* Variable for the database username
+* Variable for the database username.
-* Variable for the database user password
+* Variable for the database user password.
-* Variable for the database name on the database server
+* Variable for the database name on the database server.

 Ask your instructor for the following information:

-* Database server IP/FQDN
+* An IP/FQDN for the Database server.
-* Database name to be used
+* The name of the Database you should use.
-* Database username and password to access the database
+* A username and a password to access the Database.

-This information will be used on the subsequent labs.
+This information will be used in future labs.

 Create a namespace for the wordpress implementation and set it as the current namespace: